 The Higher Education Act of 1965, as amended (HEA) prohibits institutions from refusing to certify a loan because of the borrower's choice of lender (or guaranty agency).
 Students and their parents should understand that they are not required to use any of the lenders on Fredonia's "Recommended Lender" list, and are free to select the lender of their choice.
 Fredonia will promptly certify any loan from any lender selected by a borrower.
 Lenders who are included in Fredonia's "Recommended Lender" list disclose agreements to sell their loans to other entities.
 The selection of lenders for inclusion on Fredonia's "Recommended Lender" list is based solely on the best interests of the students and parents who may rely on such a list.
 In compliance with the New York State Attorney General's Code of Conduct, the process through which recommended lenders are selected is fully disclosed through Fredonia's Request for Information (RFI) process.

-New Alternative Loan Regulations
+New Private Loan Regulations

-As of February 14th, 2010 all Alternative Loan Lenders are required by the Federal Government to process alternative loans according to the new regulations tied to the Truth in Lending Act (TILA) of the Higher Education Opportunity Act (HEOA).
+As of February 14th, 2010 all Private Loan Lenders are required by the Federal Government to process private loans according to the new regulations tied to the Truth in Lending Act (TILA) of the Higher Education Opportunity Act (HEOA).
 Each borrower will be issued three different disclosures and a newly created self certification form during the time their loan is being processed.
 On the self certification form that will be given to students by their lender it will require students to fill in the Cost of Attendance and the Estimated Financial Assistance for the period of enrollment that the loan will cover.
 This information can be obtained by the student through their YOUR CONNECTION account.
 The student’s Financial Aid Award letter is another place where the student can find their Estimated Financial Assistance.
 In order to speed up processing time we encourage students to quickly reply back to requests for information received from their lender.
-As a result of these new regulations borrowers should keep in mind that there could be an increase in the time it takes for both the lender and the school to process their alternative loan.
+As a result of these new regulations borrowers should keep in mind that there could be an increase in the time it takes for both the lender and the school to process their private loan.